 How important such templates are can be seen by the scale of the burden successful reproduction imposes on the members of a society.
 The average girl born into a society must grow up to conceive and raise to adulthood an average of at least two children.
 That is an enormous amount of time and energy.
 Assuming an average life span of 35 (in ancient times) to 80 (modern developed nations), the average girl would devote over 60% to not less than 25% of her life to the task.
 To maximize the probability of success in that task, boys must be involved for the entire process.
 Since a man’s biological role is very transient compared to that of girls, the “manhood” template is even more important in guiding boys to become men who naturally and effectively assume the responsibilities of a full partnership in the endeavor.

 Multiple studies have shown that children raised to adulthood in stable two-parent male-female families statistically have significantly better life outcomes than those raised in any other arrangements.
+Indeed, studies of people with problems – depression, suicide, criminality, addiction, etc. – reveal that only a small percentage grew up in a stable, two parent man and woman home.

 In this sense of the cultural definition of templates of “manhood” and “womanhood,” and in this sense only, can it be correctly asserted that “gender identity is a cultural construct.”
 However, modern gender intellectuals have stretched it to mean that “gender, gender identity, gender expression,” are essentially choices, choices individuals should be free to both make and define and sex education programs are now being introduced or modified in schools to teach this infinitely flexible concept that tends to focus on sexual experimentation and sex for pleasure rather than the actual natural purposes of the human sex drive.
 The price of this notion is the elimination from the culture of any meaningfully practical templates defining manhood and womanhood and consequently no effective means for forming and supporting stable, loving families.